- 1 What is Cardiac cycle

-It comprises a closed canalicular tar network made up of arteries, capillaries, veins and a central pumping organ-the heart.
-Following a cardiac contraction the blood is distributed to the arteries and them the capillary areas, returning through the veins back to the heart.
-The arteries and veins are simple transit vessels whereas the capillaries have an function significance since they are involved in the vital exchange of substances between the blood and the inter-cellular spaces, resulting in important modifications in the blood’s chemical compositor and physical properties.
+It comprises a closed canalicular tar network made up of arteries, capillaries, veins, and a central pumping organ-the heart.
+Following a cardiac contraction, the blood is distributed to the arteries and them the capillary areas, returning through the veins back to the heart.
+The arteries and veins are simple transit vessels whereas the capillaries have a functional significance since they are involved in the vital exchange of substances between the blood and the inter-cellular spaces, resulting in important modifications in the blood’s chemical compositor and physical properties.
 Cardiac work is the quantity of energy that the heart transmits to the volume of blood to propel it through the vessel.
-This energy is produced the oxidation of organic substances such as glucose, glycogen, lactic aid etc., partially converted to mechanical energy during myocardial contraction.
+This energy has produced the oxidation of organic substances such as glucose, glycogen, lactic acid etc., partially converted to mechanical energy during myocardial contraction.

 The heart has four chambers-

 left and right atria and left and right ventricles.
-There are two separate circulation of blood in these compartments.
+There is two separate circulation of blood in these compartments.
 The lesser or pulmonary circulation ion starts at RV and finishes at LA.
 The greater or systematic circulation starts from LV and finishes at RA.
 The four cardiac chambers are separated by a system in of valves.
 The two phase’s the cardiac cycle are diastole and systole.
-The cycle occurs around 75 times per minute but it my very depending on age and physiological condition.
+The cycle occurs around 75 times per minute but it may vary depending on age and physiological condition.

 The stroke volume has an effect on the arterial wall, the tension of which varies depending on blood pressure.
 Blood pressure is directly proportional to the volume of blood injected per minute (minute volume Vm) and peripheral resistance.